 - Does not trap moisture

-- Does not increase the likelihood of a pest making a home
+- Does not increase the likelihood of small animals making a home

 - Easy to install and remove

-A custom cover is also a good choice.
-It will fit like a glove (think car cover) and will provide good protection.
+A custom AC cover is also a good choice.
+It will fit like a glove (think car cover) and will protect it well.
 It will be specifically designed to allow proper airflow so there is no moisture trapped inside.